cdaller/blog/_posts/2014-09-16-dns_sppofing_with_https.markdown

 problems the complete system is quite easily compromisable!

 The real world problems are
 * multiple servers as failovers are relocated into the cloud.
-This leads to Anybody is able to rent a system in that cloud and is able to buy a "trusted" certificate for it.
+  Anybody is able to rent a system in that cloud and is able to buy a "trusted" certificate for it.
 This would not be possible if the failover systems are located inside the webserver's domain (no trusted certificate available for